terminusdb/terminusdb-client-js/docs/api/woqlClient.js.md

 ### databases
 #### woqlClient.databases([dbList]) ⇒ <code>array</code>
 Retrieves a list of databases (id, organization, label, comment) that the current user has access to on the server.
-Note that this requires the client to call connect() first.

 **Returns**: <code>array</code> - the user databases list